zeeshan510/BlinkIT-Grocery-Data-Analysis/README.md

 You can engage with this project in several ways:

-1.  **View the Data:** Download `blinkit_grocery_data.csv` and open it in any spreadsheet software (like Excel, Google Sheets, LibreOffice Calc) or load it into your preferred data analysis environment.
+1.  **View the Data:** Download `blinkit_grocery_data.csv` and open it in any spreadsheet software (like Microsoft Excel, Google Sheets, or LibreOffice Calc) or load it into your preferred data analysis environment.
-2.  **See the Dashboard Snapshot:** Simply view the `blinkit_dashboard_overview.jpg` image directly in this repository for a quick visual summary.
+2.  **See the Dashboard Snapshot:** Simply view the `blinkit_dashboard_overview.png` image directly in this repository for a quick visual summary.
 3.  **Explore the Interactive Dashboard:**
     * Download the `blinkit_sales_dashboard.pbix` file.
     * You will need **Microsoft Power BI Desktop** installed on your computer to open this file.